krzakala/starter-hugo-academic/content/authors/antoineM/_index.md

 # Is this the primary user of the site?
 superuser: false

-# Role/position
-role: Hermann-Weyl Instructor

 # Organizations/Affiliations
 organizations:
-- name:  INRIA, Paris
+- name:  Researcher, INRIA, Paris
   url: https://anmaillard.github.io/

 # Short bio (displayed in user profile at end of posts)